 - 8 ounces chocolate/ chocolate chips, vegan*

 - 1 teaspoon refined coconut oil, melted*

 - ½ cup pretzels, broken/crushed

 - 15-16 mini foil baking cups

-- CHOCOLATE: Melt 8 oz melted vegan chocolate or chocolate chips with 1 tsp refined solid coconut oil in the microwave or on the stove in a small pot over medium heat.
+- Melt 8 oz melted vegan chocolate or chocolate chips with 1 teaspoon refined solid coconut oil in the microwave or on the stove in a small pot over medium heat.
 Pro Tip: Once the chocolate starts to melt give it a good stir which will help the chunks melt.
 Return to microwave or burner as needed until completely smooth.

 - Once the bottom layer of chocolate is hard, place about 1 heaping teaspoon of peanut butter mixture over the chocolate.
 Smooth with the back of a spoon.

 - Pour enough of the chocolate mixture over the peanut butter filling to cover it completely (if at any point the remaining chocolate gets too thick, warm it in the microwave for 10-15 seconds to remelt).